ETF Strategies: Analyzing Leveraged, Inverse, and Covered Call ETFs for Professionals

 However, these instruments—specifically leveraged ETFs, inverse ETFs, and covered call ETFs—come with complex mechanics and risks that are often misunderstood.
 Misusing them is one of the fastest ways to destroy portfolio value.

-This guide explains how each works, their critical risks, and how to use MarketXLS to analyze them.
+This guide explains how each works, their critical risks, and how to use MarketXLS to analyze them with real formulas in Excel.

 1. What Is a Leveraged ETF?